 STORM will automatically detect the IP address you are currently accessing from and fill in this field for you.
 If you are unsure what your public IP address is you can find this out by simply typing "what is my IP address" into Google.

 Enter a name into the Name field.
 This can be anything you like and is just a reference.
 For example "My Home".
 Also, Select an Expiry date from the drop down menu.
 Select Never if you don't want the Allowed IP to expire.

 Selecting an expiry date is useful for when you want to provide temporary access to the server.
 For example if you were giving out server access details to a third party and only wanted them to have access for a specific amount of time.

 Please note that for remote MySQL access to work you will still need to enable this from within STORM.
 Instructions for this can be found here.

-You can remove the whitelisted IP prior to the expiry by clicking the 'X' to the right of the relevant IP.
+You can remove the Allowed IP prior to the expiry by clicking the 'X' to the right of the relevant IP.